21. ON CHRISTIANITY

 This defiance of the Pope incited revenge.
 Angelo settled in the province of Rome, gaining protection from the Benedictine Abbot of Subiaco.
 The distant John XXII, ruling in Avignon, called for his imprisonment.
 A Papal warrant was issued for the arrest of the rigorist hermit.
 In 1331, the versatile Angelo fled to Southern Italy.
 The Inquisition were keen to intervene, imprisoning many Fraticelli.
 The victims viewed the Inquisition as diabolical imposters of the real Francis, long obscured by the incentive for status and wealth.
 Angelo died in 1337, after which his community divided into different groups, all opposed to the oppressive Papacy.
 Some Fraticelli became militantly anti-Papal.

 Angelo wrote his Chronicle during the 1320s.
 The full title is Chronicle of the Seven Tribulations of the Order of Brothers Minor.
 Assessment has varied considerably.
 See, e.g., David Burr, "Angelo Clareno's Chronicle as a Spiritual Franciscan Apocalypse" (119-138) in Cusato and Geltner, Defenders and Critics of Franciscan Life (2009).
 Some parts are considered more historically relevant than others.
 The author is occasionally evasive in relation to events, a defence mechanism that may easily be understood from the angle of his afflicted existence in the shadow of Inquisition and Conventual bias.
-Some Catholic apologists nevertheless say that Angelo is too bitter against the rivals.
+Some Catholic apologists nevertheless say that Angelo is too bitter against the rivals, as if this were possible in the light of historical events.
+Overbearing status, unbridled greed, and hideous cruelty merit due resistance.
 A basic factor is that the Chronicle "demonstrates the continuance of a more eremitically-oriented tradition descending from the earliest years of the [Franciscan] Order" (David Burr and E. Randolph Daniel, trans., Angelo Clareno, A Chronicle or History of the Seven Tribulations, Franciscan Institute, 2005, p. xxii).

 "Angelo's thought differed strikingly from Olivi's" (ibid:xxvi).
 The works of Olivi strongly reflect the millenarian sense of prophecy deriving from Joachim of Fiore (d.1202).
-In contrast, the impress of Joachim is faint in the output of Angelo, and not central to his approach.
+See M. Riedl, ed., A Companion to Joachim of Fiore (Leiden, 2017).
+In contrast, the impress of Joachim is faint in the output of Angelo, not being central to his approach.

 During the 1330s, the Inquisition tragically afflicted the Fraticelli.
 The hermit life was much easier in the mountains of Central Italy during the preceding decade, while the Pope was distracted elsewhere (ibid:xxviii).
 This was not a scene of urban preaching, nor the Conventual extension of episcopal status.